garrettxV/sphinx-template/source/chapter2/index.rst

 .. code-block:: javascript

-    Import React, { Component } from 'react'
+    import React, { Component } from 'react'

 Once that is done we can build a class based component, and it begins to look like the code below.
-It's important that the export statement isn't forgotten as this is how components are imported to other components.
+It's important that the export statement isn't forgotten as this is allows for components to be imported to other components and ultimately the final app component.

 .. code-block:: javascript

-    Import React, { Component } from 'react'
+    import React, { Component } from 'react'

     class ClassComponent extends Component {
         render() {